richieredmond87/buddyDiveCentre/README.md

 # Buddy Dive Centre

-In the project I wanted to create a website where you can order scuba diving equiptment with a local Dive company.
+In the project I wanted to create a website where you can order scuba diving equipment with a local Dive company.
-It is the one stop shop for all scuba diving or snorkeling equiptment and booking different types of scuba dives or snorkeling.
+It is the one stop shop for all scuba diving or snorkeling equipment and booking different types of scuba dives or snorkeling.

 * Veiw the Code for the Website on Github here: